-In August 2009, the Company's Board of Directors decided to discontinue operations of Cardiosonix and to attempt to divest our Cardiosonix subsidiary.
+In August 2009, the Company's Board of Directors decided to discontinue operations of Cardiosonix and to attempt to sell our Cardiosonix subsidiary.
 This decision was based on the determination that the blood flow measurement device segment was no longer considered a strategic initiative of the Company, due in large part to positive events in our other product and drug development initiatives.
+We are in the process of identifying potential buyers; however, no agreement has yet been reached.